gctools-outilsgc/aurora-website/src/docs/en/profile/logic.md

 ### Teams

-Teams are how users are grouped in reporting relationships and allow for the dynamic creation and dispaly of reporting relationsihp graphs.
+Teams are how users are grouped in reporting relationships, and allow for the dynamic creation and dispaly of reporting relationship graphs.
-It is important to note that the reporting relationship with your teams will follow you from team to team or organization to organization unless you explicitly transfer them to another user.
+It is important to note that the reporting relationship with teams will follow the user from team to team or organization to organization unless explicitly transferred to another user.

 **You can:**
 * Create teams